 Mounting the Fan

 You can mount the fan almost flush if your room has a low ceiling, or you can hang it from a down rod if your room has a high ceiling.
 In either case, the National Electrical Code requires that fan blades be at least 7 feet above the floor for safe operation.
 Fan blades must be at least 18 inches away from sloping ceilings and any wall so they don’t hit.
-If your fan doesn’t come with a down rod, you will need to buy the correct length of rod to position your blades at the right height in your room.
+If your fan doesn’t come with a down rod, you will need to buy the correct length of the rod to position your blades at the right height in your room.

 Blades come in lengths from about 2 feet to 6 feet, with longer lengths creating a larger cone of moving air suitable for larger rooms.
 However, the pitch of the blades is the biggest factor in the amount of air the fan moves.
 If blades are angled in the 12-14 degree range, they will push more air at lower speeds thus reducing energy usage and noise.